Introduction

 The lesson sessions (16x2h) will be completed by tutorial/seminar sessions (4x2h), which will take place at regular intervals on the Wednesday slot, and which will be devoted to recollections of notions used in the course, to exercises, to student talks, … (On the first week of the course, an exceptional tutorial session will be organized on Wednesday, January 15, after the first lecture in order to review some prerequisites of the course.)
 The activities proposed for the tutorials will be made available online, on the moodle site of the course, for the remote participants.

-The participation to the course is free, but registration is mandatory for the access to the online activities (video-conferences of the lessons and tutorials).
-The enrollments will open in September 2024 (check the updates of this site at this moment).
+The participation to the course is free, but registration is mandatory for the access to the online activities (video-conferences of the lessons and tutorials). => Please send me an e-mail (contact below) if you wish to enroll to the course.
+(Then I will give you the procedure to get an access to the course on the moodle plateform of the university.)

 Evaluation: For the students who intend to validate the course for a master degree, the evaluation will be based on a short talk given by the student at a seminar session, and on a final exam, which will take place after the end of the course (participation in person only).
 The grade obtained in the course will be given by the mean of the grades obtained in both evaluations.